 Secure settings have received multiple ergonomics improvements.
 It is now possible to specify secure settings from mutiple secrets.
 It is also possible to specify specific items in a Kubernetes secret to be used as a secure setting, rather than having to use all items in a secret.

 The 1.0.0-beta version of the operator does not delete resources created by older versions of the operator, but it also does not manage them.
 Attempting to delete resources created with a 0.9.0 version will hang if ECK 1.0.0-beta1 is running.
-Check the upgrading documentation for more information.
+Please see the upgrading documentation for more information.

 The following are known issues that will be addressed in the next release: